 Full text is not in this repository.

 development, Lawrence Kohlberg (1975) identified the highest level of attainment as one which makes use of universal principles of justice and human rights.
 In response Carole Gilligan (1982) has argued that most women primarily operate by an ethic of ‘care’.
 Whilst we would not want to subscribe to either of these psychological presentations, we would like to argue that these discourses, underpinned by their apparent standing in the psychological establishment and their resonances with everyday talk, have become prevalent within constructions of fatherhood in a number of arenas.
 In this paper we will focus specifically on three of these arenas, i.e. fathers’ rights organisations, the military, and the prison system.

 |Additional Information:||Psychology of Women Section Annual Conference 2005.
 University of Huddersfield, 6–8 July 2005.|

-|Deposited On:||30 Nov 2009 05:43|
+|Date Deposited:||30 Nov 2009 05:43|